DIRACGrid/DIRAC/docs/source/AdministratorGuide/UserManagement/index.rst

 DIRAC groups collects DIRAC users and are described in the **/Registry/Groups** section, each subsection of the group is a description of the users permissions and rights for various Grid operations and is associated with DIRAC Virtual Organization.
-The name of the DIRAC group usually consists of the DIRAC VO name and a word that describes the permissions for group users, for example "dirac_user", "dirac_pilot", "dirac_admin".
+The name of the DIRAC group usually consists of the DIRAC VO name and a word that describes the permissions for group users, for example "dteam_user", "dteam_pilot", "dteam_admin".

 What is the DIRAC Virtual Organization(VO)?
 -------------------------------------------